-As has occurred many times in the past, God's people today find themselves at a crossroads.
-Satan has sown confusion and discouragement.
-As a result, many brethren are hurt and angry, or have been overwhelmed by the cares of this life.
+All around us, we can see how Satan has sown confusion and discouragement.
+Many brethren are hurt and angry, or have been overwhelmed by the cares of this life.
 Others have been deceived by false teachers, and have gone into apostasy.
 Still others have become so lethargic and lukewarm that they have lost their vision and merely wish to maintain local congregations, no longer caring about doing the Work.
 This represents a fulfillment of Christ's Matthew 24:10-13 warning to the Church.

-However, the Gospel will be preached to the world in this endtime (Matthew 24:14), and there is a growing assembly of believers that is both zealous for the full Truth and zealous to finish God's Work.
+However, the Gospel will be preached to the world in this end-time (Matthew 24:14), and there is a growing assembly of believers that is both zealous for the full Truth and zealous to finish God's Work.
 Just as God's people have had to do from the first century onward, so His people today must "contend earnestly for the faith which was once for all delivered to the saints" (Jude 3).
 God clearly states that "He will finish the work and cut it short in righteousness" (Romans 9:28).
 Who will He use to do it?
 According to Daniel 11:32, it is "the people who know their God [that] shall be strong, and carry out great exploits."

 Where is the Church that Jesus built?
 It has not died out!
 Rather, it has defied the gates of hell and is miraculously defying them still.
 Today, the Living Church of God continues to do the Work of God, proclaiming the true Gospel to a world spiraling toward destruction.
+Thanks to the faithful and dedicated leadership of Dr. Meredith, millions have received through the Living Church of God a warning message about God's end-time intervention in world affairs.